Alfresco/alfresco-ng2-components/docs/core/error-content.component.md

+---
+Added: v2.4.0
+Status: Active
+Last reviewed: 2018-06-13
+---

 # Error Content Component

 Displays info about a specific error.

 ## Basic Usage

-Once you have catched the error in your server you will need to redirect to `/error/errorCode` to display information about that error.
+Once you have caught the error in your server you will need to redirect to `/error/errorCode` to display information about that error.

 ```ts
 this.router.navigate(['/error', errorCode]);